How to stay safe from avalanches when skiing – everything you need to know

 2. Check the forecast

 Read the official avalanche forecast bulletin for your area the evening before you head out – this will tell you the altitude and slope aspects where the risk is greatest.
-This will be available in resort.
+This will be available in resort and online.

 3. Stick with like-minded riders